snu-quiqcl/RFSoC/Readme.txt

 -> Simple function, python class to struct and function coversion done class method call should be made e.g. dds0.out(30) => dds_out(&dds0,30);
+Compiler : using 'aarch64-none-elf-gcc' which xilinx uses to compile C file to ELF file format.
+TCP packet data can be made without ELF header which has 64kB.

 TODO:
 SD Card Boot -> Done